JPA's History of Service to Chicago's Children

 JPA also conducts research on children and trauma.
 JPA researchers have produced scholarly articles contributing to improving child abuse and neglect prevention policies and practices across the nation.
 Our clinical staff members assist DCFS, foster care organizations, and the courts in determining appropriate placements for children in care, as well.

-For 119 years, JPA programs and services have evolved even as it has stayed true to its mission to improve the social and emotional well-being and functioning of vulnerable children and families.
+For over 120 years, JPA programs and services have evolved even as it has stayed true to its mission to improve the social and emotional well-being and functioning of vulnerable children and families.